 Loss of Keywords in Google’s SERPS (SEMRush or Ahrefs)

 Drop in Rankings – if you’re tracking them

 Sad face.
 And ouch!

 So our whole “sustainable seo” thing generally works pretty bloody well in most instances for long-term success except when the client decides to roll out a new site with another company or decides to tackle it in-house.
-We thought we’d taught our clients well but as it turns out, when you’re traveling along comfortably you start to wonder if SEO is really a worthwhile endeavour.
-Then you’re reminded it is and by then it’s too late, you’ve got some serious work to do to even get back to where you were, and often it doesn’t happen so you pour more money in PPC to make up for the visibility loss.
+We thought we’d taught our clients well but as it turns out, when you’re traveling along comfortably you start to wonder if SEO is really intentional or just a happy accident.
+Then you’re reminded that you do have to work at it and by then it’s too late, you’ve got some serious work to do to even get back to where you were, and often it doesn’t happen so you pour more money in PPC to make up for the visibility loss.